 There’s a famous saying in business: “We cannot become what we want by remaining what we are.”
 In other words, things need to change in order for them to get better.
 And considering the economic climate of today’s retail industry, this sage advice couldn’t be any more relevant.
-Developing new revenue streams, innovating existing operating models, and implementing agile technologies are crucial for retailers looking to navigate and overcome the cataclysmic fallout of COVID-19.
+Developing new revenue streams, innovating merchandising operations, and implementing agile technologies are crucial for retailers looking to navigate and overcome the cataclysmic fallout of COVID-19.

 Which reminds me, does the name Cassel Goorin ring a bell?
 To some, it may not sound familiar, but for style-savvy connoisseurs and fashionistas alike, the Goorin eponym is as just recognizable as luxury brands like Hermes, Saint Laurent, or Chanel.
 You could even say Goorin and Chanel share a similar origin story: they each launched their respective business empires making custom hats.